GregRos/MathKeyboard/Readme.md

 		 the tab keyboard key already means something else.

 ### Layouts
-Having chosen a layout, the next single key you type will be modified according to that layout.
-These key mappings are mnemonic, with respect to one of the labels on the key.
-For example, the common sets ℝ, ℕ, ℤ are typed in the set-theory layout using `r`, `n`, and `z`.
-The relations `≤, ≪, ≥, ≫` are typed using the keys `, < . >` because related relations appear as labels on those keys.

-In addition, as in the case `',' → '≤' '<' → '≪'`, using the shift or upper case version of a certain key maps to a related symbol which is larger, more advanced, or more obscure than the normal symbol.
+A layout command modifies the next single key you type, outputting a different symbol.
+The mapping is mnemonic, with `s` mapping to `∫` for example.
+In addition, the capital or shift version of a key usually maps to a symbol related to the ordinary version.
+For example, `S` maps to `∬`.

 ### Modifiers
-Typing one of the following keys after \`\` modifies the previous key, replacing it with a related form.
-The following modifiers are currently available:

-	x	Negation	 Negates the previous character, turning = into ≠. w	Extra		Switches to an advanced form of the previous charcter, such as turning ∫ into ∭ (∬ is produced by typing ``r + capital S)
-Not all keys have these forms.
-For example, it doesn't make sense to negate the ∫ symbol, and only digits, and latin and greek letters support fonts.

-The effect each modifier has on each key can be seen in the Google Sheets table linked above.
-Note that modifier keys create symbols that can be modified again, although the only combination that is currently used is `Extra+Negation`, such as `d+'>'→'⊳' `→ `'⊳'+w→'⊵'` → `'⊵'+x→'⋭` (the font used on GitHub confuses `⊲` with `⊳`).
+Typing a modifier command changes the last symbol you typed into a related form, such as by negating it or replacing it with a more advanced form.
+For example, `=` is negated (using `x`) to yield `≠`, while `∫` is expanded (using `w`) to yield `∭`.
+The old symbol is erased.

+The program can't tell which symbol you want to modify if you use navigation keys like `End`, move the caret, or use backspace.
+You can only modify the symbol you've typed just now.

+It's possible to combine multiple modifiers sometimes.
+Consult the excel spreadsheet for specific information.
+When combining `advanced` and `negation`, `advanced` normally comes first.

+It's important to note that modifiers can affect characters you type normally, as well as the symbols produced by this script.
+However, if you have another way of typing these special characters, it probably won't work.

 ### Fonts
 ---
-#### !!!!
+###### !!!!
 IMPORTANT !!!!

-This feature is frequently incompatible with some applications.
-This is because applications aren't designed to handle these sorts of characters.
-Errors you could experience using this feature:
+This feature is incompatible with some applications, and usually requires mathematical fonts to render correctly.
+You might experience the following issues:

-1. Problem with rendering the characters, even if the font contains them.
+1. Characters appear as boxes, question marks, chinese characters, or other strange symbols.
+Sometimes multiple boxes appear, rather than just one.
-2. Backspace deletes "half" of a character, and consequently some features of the script don't function exactly as they should.
+2. Backspace deletes 'half' of a character, leaving some kind of strange symbol in its wake (usually also a question mark).
+As a consequence, the program doesn't function correctly.
-3. Appear as asian characters.

-Furthermore, many people simply don't have to fonts to display these characters.
+These are caused by the technical limitations of the text editor or word processor you're using, and can't be fixed.

 ---